IamWarHead/ddb-game-log/README.md

 ---

-# ANNOUNCEMENT: D&D BEYOND IS DOWN.
-THE MODULE WILL BE UP AND RUNNING WHEN THE GUYS @ Beyond WILL GET THEIR APIS RESURRECTED.
+# ANNOUNCEMENT: D&D Beyond is currently down.
+The module will be up and running when the guys @ beyond will have their api's resurrected. :(

 ---